EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/headset_guides/Valve_Index.md

 Two last things to screw in will be the beer hinge and vive facial tracker or babble case if you have it

 1. Place the smaller hole of the beer hinge inbetween the bridge's screw holes.
-Make sure the beer hinge isn't flipped, it should have the larger hole on the same side of the bridge's heat insert
-  - Screw in **opposite** of where the heat insert is.
+   - Screwing in **opposite** of where the heat insert is.
 You should be screwing ***into*** the heat insert

 ![M4SCREWGUIDE2](https://i.imgur.com/zJeadXI.png)